homebridge/plugin-ui-utils/README.md

 > `homebridge.request(path: string, body?: any): Promise<any>`

-Make a request to the plugins server side script.
+Make a request to the plugin's server side script.

 * `path`: the path handler on the server that the request should be sent to
 * `body`: an optional payload